rahul-reddy-levaku/the-library-management-system/README.md

 Library Management System API

-This project is a Flask-based RESTful API for managing a library's books and members.
+This is a Flask-based RESTful API for managing the books and members of a library.
 The API allows users to perform CRUD (Create, Read, Update, Delete) operations for both books and members.

 Features